engloforte/cydran/md_docs/Examples.md

 ###

-## Register
+## Registry
-The registry is a tool that allows easy access to functions, objects and properties.
+The registry is a global utility that allows easy access to functions, objects and properties from any Curran object..
 The registry key is unique and if a duplicate key is added it will...

  Let objectFromRegistry = this.get(key);

-WithSingleton - registers a new utility.
+``WithSingleton`` - registers a new utility.
 The first get call will instantiate a new object and return it.
 All subsequent calls return the original object.
 WithPrototype - register a new utility.
 A new object is created each time get is called.

 Key, object, list of parameters to pass to constructor

-WithInitialization

-WithCapability
+``WithInitialization``

-This gives modules the ability to add to the registry and do initialization as a unit when additional functions/objects/properties/features are added
+WithCapability - This gives modules the ability to add to the registry and do initialization as a unit when additional functions/objects/properties/features are added

-Many things can be put in the registry